begin-thread/elk-howto/threatintel.md

 ## KQL search for hunting
-KQL bad = "session opened for user" - for ssh login success KQL = event.action: "ssh_login" AND  event.outcome:"success" - will not do a rule for that but it is a good hunting query KQL = event.action: "ssh_login" AND  event.outcome:"success" AND source.ip: 192.168.6.133 and host.hostname:"poly-db"
+KQL bad = "session opened for user" - for ssh login success KQL = event.action: "ssh_login" AND  event.outcome:"success" - will not do a rule for that but it is a good hunting query KQL = event.action: "ssh_login" AND  event.outcome:"success" AND source.ip: poly-apache and host.hostname:"poly-db" https://github.com/elastic/detection-rules
-https://github.com/elastic/detection-rules